pyca/cryptography/docs/doing-a-release.rst

 Verifying and upgrading OpenSSL version
 ---------------------------------------

-The release process uses a static build for Windows and OS X wheels.
-Check that the Windows and OS X Jenkins builders have the latest version of OpenSSL installed before performing the release.
+The release process uses a static build for Windows and macOS wheels.
+Check that the Windows and macOS Jenkins builders have the latest version of OpenSSL installed before performing the release.
 If they do not:

 Upgrading Windows